web3validator/web34ever-identity/web34ever-self-identity.md

 <img src="https://user-images.githubusercontent.com/59205554/162392362-21426138-1f93-4563-a7a7-7fba06774134.PNG" alt="web34ever" width="250" height="250">

 ## Who am I?
 Passionate experts with over five years of expertise in decentralized technologies.
-Professional validator and full time enthusiast from 2015 with powerful knowledge and exhaustive experience in crypto industry, successfully participated in more than 50 testnets.
-Validate many known mainnet networks such as Solana, MinaProtocol, Avalanche, TheGraph, CertiK, Sentinel, XX-network, FreeTON, Microtick, LikeCoin.
-Ambassador in Moonbeam, FreeTon (Jury in NFT Subgovarnance), Covalent networks, Polygon, Octopus, Sentinel, TheGraph curator.
-Co-founder of the rapidly developing crypto [consortium](https://koinsortium.com/).
+Professional validator and full time enthusiast from 2015 with powerful knowledge and exhaustive experience in crypto industry.
+Co-founder of the rapidly developing crypto [Distributed Validator Synctems](https://validators.network/).
+Co-founder and mentor in [validator school](https://github.com/Distributed-Validators-Synctems/Validator-School).

 Feel free to familiarize yourself with the list of projects below to which I contributed my knowledge, skills and invaluable experience:

-##                               web34ever validate 26 main Networks
+##                               # web34ever validate 26 main-nets
                                                         Main-Networks